Here you will learn common expressions with GO and useful collocations with GOING.

 when your hair colour changes from brown or black to grey, associated with ageing

-when you hair’s beginning to thin out, bald patch appears on top of your head and gradually gets bigger
+when your hair’s beginning to thin out, the bald patch appears on top of your head and gradually gets bigger

-Example: When he went to the barbers shop the barber told him he was going bald and recommended a new shampoo that might help.
+When he went to the barber’s shop the barber told him he was going bald and recommended a new shampoo that might help.

 when your eyesight deteriorates (gets worse) gradually until eventually you are unable to see at all